saltzer/rss2tg/README.md

 # rss2tg

-Parsing news feeds from habr.com
+Parsing news feeds from habr.com and sending to telegram bot